This Mod Podge DIY recipe holder makes the perfect gift! It’s a great idea for the cook in your life, and so easy to make (and personalize).

 You will need:

-- A scrap piece of wood for the stem, preferably the same width as your clothespin
+- Scrap piece of wood for the stem, preferably the same width as your clothespin

 - Mod Podge